Star Wars actor Michael Culver dies at 85 - ExBulletin

 “A career spanning over 50 years with notable roles in 'Sherlock Holmes,' 'A Passage to India,' 'Secret Army,' and of course one of the most memorable death scenes in the 'Star Wars' franchise.” , continues the press release.

-He is also known for his stage work and television roles as Major Erwin Brandt in the 1970s BBC drama “Secret Army”, and he played Prior Robert in the series “Cadfael”.
+Culver was also known for his work in theater, as well as his television roles as Major Erwin Brandt in the 1970s BBC drama “Secret Army” and Prior Robert in the 1990s ITV detective series “Cadfael “.

 “It has been an honor to have represented Michael over the last decade and taken him to some of the best Star Wars events in the UK and Europe,” the post read.
 “A real highlight was taking Michael to Celebration in Chicago in 2019.
 He was at a loss for words when he saw his line with almost 200 people waiting to see him.”

-The agency said it last worked with Culver “just three weeks ago, at his last home, signing with our friends at Elite signings.”
+The agency said it last worked with Culver “just three weeks ago during his last in-home signing with our friends at Elite Signatures.”

 |